 - New students (beginning fall 2013): New students must complete an IDP by the end of their first year of study.

 - Current students: For reporting purposes (see below), and because of the benefits gained by the student as s/he completes the process, the Graduate Studies Office strongly recommends that all graduate students complete an IDP during the current academic year (2013-2014).

 - All students: The IDP should be considered a living, evolving document.
 It should be revisited annually in order to update the information, evaluate progress toward career goals, and establish new goals for the coming year.
 The updated IDP should represent one component of the student’s Annual Evaluation & Progress Report (currently being phased-in as a replacement for the Portfolio).

 - Students: Each student is strongly encouraged to discuss the IDP with his/her mentor.
-Moreover, each student must submit the IDP Summary to his/her Graduate Program Director.
+Moreover, each student must upload the IDP Certificate of Completion in Seguidor.
 (If using myIDP, an IDP Summary can be generated in PDF format as the last step of completing the online process.
 Similar documentation should be provided if the Graduate Program recommends a different IDP tool/format.)